 Until my daughter was 3 years old I was a stay-at-home dad, a delightful, demanding, profound and insightful hands-on experience that perhaps few male therapists share.
 Other important factors in my journey have been 5 Rhythms movement meditation and voicework (a big thanks here to Marie Malone for first helping me discover my voice).

-I am now a humanistic psychology practitioner and somatic therapist in private practice.
+I am now a humanistic somatic therapist in private practice.
 My journey of personal and professional development has taken me on many paths and has involved many different approaches.
 Over the years I have trained in and explored many styles of healing, bodywork, psychology and spirituality, and I have melded these into an integrated approach to personal development and transformation that I call Bodymind Integration.

 I bring to my work personal qualities of sensitivity, intuition and empathy.
 I am a deeply but quietly spiritual person, reflective, thoughtful, full of wonder at the magic and mystery of life.
 Yet I am also warm, humourous, playful and down-to-earth.
 I am fully aware of the tensions that can exist between our dreams & aspirations and the sometimes difficult reality of our daily lives.
 In working with clients I never dismiss or deny either.
 I have a passion for helping people find more room to breathe and more space to be fully alive, to help them on their journey of becoming all that they can be.